-A 15-year mortgage can save you tens of thousands of dollars in interest and you’ll own your home in half the time so yes, a 15-year mortgage is better — if you can afford it.
+A 15-year mortgage can save you tens of thousands of dollars in interest over the life of the loan.
+You’ll own your home in half the time so yes, a 15-year mortgage is better — if you can afford it.

-But your monthly payment will be higher.
+But your monthly mortgage payment will be higher.
 Much higher.